rf/vld/README.md

 })

-// throws ValidationError: Expected baz to be 34 or true or string, but instead got 1000 (number) doThing({
+// throws InvalidPropertyError: Expected property 'baz' of `options`to be 34
+// or true or string, but instead got 1000 (number) doThing({
     foo: 'hello',
     bar: 'hi',